 Virtual Care

-OrthoNebraska is now offering virtual care (also commonly referred to as telehealth or telemedicine) for physical therapy, rheumatology, and orthopedics, allowing you to visit with a provider without having to come into the facility.
+OrthoNebraska is now offering virtual care in select cases for orthopedics, allowing you to visit with a provider without having to come into the facility.

 Using video chat technologies, our team can effectively conduct an otherwise normal office visit (without a physical exam) by directing and observing motion and pain.
 Should an X-ray or other diagnostic exams be needed, our care team will work with you to schedule a time at your convenience, including conducting these tests outside normal business hours.
 Additionally, if you are comfortable, family members and other caregivers are welcome to attend your virtual visit as well.